 Staples – Spend $100 or more, get $20 back

 I plan on taking advantage of the offers at Seasons 52, Anthony’s Coal Fired Pizza, Hampton by Hilton, Hotel Storm, Office Depot and Staples.
-Just with those offers, I’ll be getting back $165 and I’ll also be earning AMEX Membership Rewards points.
+Just with those offers, I’ll get back $165 and I’ll also earn AMEX Membership Rewards points.

 Previously, there have been some really super AMEX offers like getting $50 back for spending $200 with AT&T that I had on several of our cards.
 There was another offer that reimbursed $30 after you paid $300 in insurance premiums.

 These offers really can pay off if you have multiple AMEX cards with the same offer.
-The problem is that once you accept an offer on one AMEX card, it will disappears and you can not sign up for the offer on your other cards.
+The problem is that once you accept an offer on one AMEX card, it will disappear and you can’t sign up for the offer on your other cards.
 The way around this problem is to use multiple tabs or browsers; that procedure is described here.
 Learning this trick only takes a few minutes and can save you hundreds of dollars.

-I know that some readers might not spend $50 on a single purchase a restaurant.
-Here’s the solution if you are willing to get creative.
-Buy a $50 gift card (at the location) and you can then use the gift card for your purchase and then save the balance for the future.
+I know that some readers might not spend $50 on a single purchase a restaurant; here’s the solution if you’re willing to get creative.
+Buy a $50 gift card (at the location); you can use the gift card for your purchase and then save the balance for the future.
 Just make sure not to lose the card.
-I use the gift card trick to cash in offers that I can’t use right away.
+I use the gift card trick to cash in offers I can’t use right away.
 I plan on getting several $50 gift cards from Anthony’s Coal Fired Pizza and pay for each one with a different AMEX card to maximize the current offer.